 3. Court Hearing

-The eviction hearing can be held no easier than 10 days after the eviction complaint is filed.
+The eviction hearing can be held no easier than 10 days after filing the eviction complaint.
 Your tenant will have 14 days after receiving the complaint to file a written answer with the court.

-- The Eviction is a Retaliatory Act - Your tenant could allege that you’re evicting them for exercising their legal rights to, for example, join or form a tenants’ union.
+- It's a Retaliatory Act - Your tenant could allege that you’re evicting them for exercising their legal rights to, for example, join or form a tenants’ union.

-- Stopped Rent Payments for Justified Reasons - Texas tenants can withhold rent or exercise the right to “repair and deduct” if the landlord fails to take care of important repairs that impact the unit’s habitability.
+- Stopped Rent Payments for Justified Reasons - Texas tenants can withhold rent or exercise the right to “repair and deduct” if the landlord fails to take care of important repairs that impact the unit’s habitability under the Texas property code.

-- Landlord Used Self-help Eviction Tactics - As already mentioned, it’s illegal to self-evict a tenant.
-You cannot shut off utilities or change the locks.
+- Landlord Used Self-help Tactics - As already mentioned, it’s illegal to self-evict a tenant.
+As the landlord, you cannot shut off utilities or change the locks.
 Not only will the eviction fail, but your tenant could also sue you for damages.

-- No Violation was Committed - You must have a legally justifiable reason for eviction to hold up in court.
-If you cannot prove that the lease was violated, the eviction process will be deemed null and void.
+- No Violation was Committed - A landlord must have a legally justifiable reason for eviction to hold up in court.
+If you cannot prove that the agreement was violated, the eviction will be deemed null and void.

 - The Eviction is Discriminatory - Discrimination against tenants on the basis of their protected characteristics is illegal.
 Protected characteristics in Texas include race, color, sex, religion, disability, national origin, and familial status.

-- The Eviction Notice Contained Errors - You must follow the due process.
-For example, you must ensure that you have served the tenant with a proper eviction notice.
+- The Notice Contained Errors - A landlord must follow the due process.
+For example, you must ensure that you have served the tenant with a proper notice.
 The notice must state the reason for the eviction, the notice period, and what a tenant must do, among other things.

 4. Writ of Possession